AdriSegurao/SDM-1/README.md

 python FormatUpdateCSV.py
 ```

+Parameter summary for `FormatCSV.py` and `FormatUpdateCSV.py`:

+- `--article`, `--article-header`, `--inproceedings`, `--inproceedings-header`, `--proceedings`, `--proceedings-header`: input file names read from `data/csv_dblp_data/`.
+- `--target-articles`: number of article rows selected for the curated dataset.
+- `--target-inproceedings`: number of inproceedings rows selected for the curated dataset.
+- `--scan-articles`, `--scan-inproceedings`, `--scan-proceedings`: optional limits on how many rows are scanned from each input file.
+- `--reviewers-per-paper`: number of synthetic reviewers assigned to each paper.
+- `--min-internal-cites`: minimum number of internal citations each paper should have after reinforcement.
+- `--max-internal-cites`: maximum number of internal citations each paper may have after reinforcement.
+- `--seed`: random seed used to make the generated dataset reproducible.

 ## 3) Upload CSV files to the graph database

 This script reads the CSV files generated in step 2 from `data/csv_graphmodel_A2_data/` or `data/csv_graphmodel_A3_data/` and loads them into Neo4j.